justusschock/python-remote-versioneer/INSTALL.md

   start of all unpacked tarball filenames.
 If your tarball unpacks into 'myproject-1.2.0', this should be 'myproject-'.
 To disable this feature, just omit the field from your `setup.cfg`.

+ * `remote`:

+  the url pointing to the remote repository to check if the VCS version identifier is used.
+  For namespace packages all parts of the namespace should point to the same remote repository.

 This tool provides one script, named `versioneer`.
 That script has one mode, "install", which writes a copy of `versioneer.py` into the current directory